yuangpeng/dreambench_plus/README.md

 Most of these pictures come from the author's own collection, [unsplash](www.unsplash.com), [rawpixel](https://www.rawpixel.com), and [Google Image Search](https://images.google.com). **Each image’s copyright status has been verified for academic suitability.**

-You can download the dataset from [Google Drive](https://drive.google.com/file/d/17HNVYU5yvuHDC6VhesJsWsXo1UWy_CSs/view?usp=share_link).
+You can download the dataset from [Google Drive](https://drive.google.com/file/d/17HNVYU5yvuHDC6VhesJsWsXo1UWy_CSs/view?usp=share_link) or [HuggingFace](https://huggingface.co/datasets/yuangpeng/dreambench_plus).
 After downloading the dataset, you can preview the dataset in the following ways:

 ```bash
 pip install streamlit